cosminonitiu/programming-knowledge/src/assets/data/threads/angular/components/componentanatomy.md

 &nbsp;&nbsp;- A CSS selector that defines how the component is used in HTML
 <br>

-You provide Angular-specific information for a component by adding a @Component decorator on top of the TypeScript class:
+You provide Angular-specific information for a component by adding a @Component <a target="_blank" href="https://www.typescriptlang.org/docs/handbook/decorators.html" alt="Decorator Handbook">decorator</a> on top of the TypeScript class:
 ```typescript
 @Component({
   selector: 'profile-photo',